Things to see & do

 Froggatt is part of the Eastern Moors Partnership and is a wonderful place for walkers, climbers or just for a picnic.

 Fancy a gentle bike ride on a level track with stunning views?
-Or maybe you want to go further afield and enjoy the wider moorland?
-From Easter you will be able to cycle or ride your horse along two new waymarked bridleway routes.
-These are concessionary, which means we can try them out and see how well they work.
+You can now cycle or ride your horse along two new waymarked concessionary bridleway routes.
 We're encouraging everyone to share, smile and take care to keep Longshaw special, 'forever, for everyone'.
+You can download the link for a map.

 Are you a teacher?
 Why not bring a group to Longshaw for a fun and educational day out with our learning team.
 There is more information on our Learning page.